simwrapper/simwrapper.github.io/docs/guide-publishing.md

 - 3 (or 10?) site URLs
 - 100 GB data transfer per month free, then $0.02/Gb over

 Thus, you only need to watch the outbound data transfer to keep your site free.
-This service doesn't have any redundancy or fault-tolerance, so keep local copies of all your files in case their data center explodes.
+This service doesn't have any redundancy or fault-tolerance, so keep local copies of all your files in case their data center explodes or catches on fire.

 ### First time setup